awesome-archive/techlead/README_EN.md

  - Directing, informing, giving detailed guidance to the roles and goals of the members, and closely monitoring the effectiveness of the work of the employees, in order to give regular feedback on the work results.
  - Coaching, explaining the work content and working methods to team members, while continuing to guide members on how to complete the task.
- - Participation, working with team members to solve problems, develop solutions, and provide encouragement and support;
+ - Supporting, working with team members to solve problems, develop solutions, and provide encouragement and support;
  - Delegating, providing appropriate resources, fully convinced the members' ability, and assigning the task to the employee's full responsibility and independent operation.

 In fact, this is a summary of some methods, which are used in our daily lives.

 Then, we still need to master and how to effectively express:

- - Ding: Determining the direction, clarifying the purpose and importance of communication, why is there this communication conversation?
+ - Direction: Determining the direction, clarifying the purpose and importance of communication, why is there this communication conversation?
- - Reason: rationalize the situation, clarify the current facts, what problems, doubts, exchange of information
+ - Situation: rationalize the situation, clarify the current facts, what problems, doubts, exchange of information
- - Think: Think about the solution, what solutions are there for the current problem, what kind of support is needed, what resources are needed, etc.
+ - Solution: Think about the solution, what solutions are there for the current problem, what kind of support is needed, what resources are needed, etc.
- - Ming: Ming practices, develop an action plan, how to follow up, how to respond to changes
+ - Plan: develop an action plan, how to follow up, how to respond to changes
- - Do: Make a summary, summarize the main points of this communication, give confidence / encouragement
+ - Action: Make a summary, summarize the main points of this communication, give confidence / encouragement

-The methodology is too much, too much~.
+The methodology is very much~.

 ## Improve Tech Lead Ability